nikspyratos/toybox/README.md

 ---

-## What to do when you need to scale
+## How to scale

 This package is a starting point, but as your project scales, you may need to add some more pieces to keep it stable & safe.

-You can do all of what is described below with the [infrastructure](#infrastructure) tools recommended.
+You can do most of what is described below with the [infrastructure](#infrastructure) tools recommended.

 - **Vertical scale**: Put simply, for some time, it can just be easier to increase the size of your server as your resource demand grows.
 - **Content Delivery Network (CDN)**: Sign up for a service like [Cloudflare](https://www.cloudflare.com/) or [Fastly](https://www.fastly.com/) to take the edge off of some of your traffic and protect from DDoS attacks.